 Row, row, row your boat or canoe on this lake to fish from your boat (electric motors also allowed) or enjoy fishing off the pier.
 The lake has bluegill, sunfish, bullhead and channel catfish, largemouth and smallmouth bass.
 They also stock brown and rainbow trout.
 There is an ADA accessible fishing peninsula.
 You can enjoy year-round catch-and-release fishing on Upper Lake.
 For children under 12, there is a designated area on Traverse Creek near the park office.

 08 of 08

-If you are after a specific species of fish, visit the Pennsylvania's Best Fishing Waters page to find where you should go to catch them.
+If you are looking for a specific species of fish, visit Pennsylvania's Best Fishing Waters page to find where you should go to catch them.
 The state has interactive maps to find the best spots for 13 different species.
-These are: bluegill/pumpkinseed, bullhead catfish, channel catfish, common carp, crappie, flathead catfish, bass, muskellunge, striped bass, stocked trout, wild trout, walleye, and yellow perch.
+These are bluegill/pumpkinseed, bullhead catfish, channel catfish, common carp, crappie, flathead catfish, bass, muskellunge, striped bass, stocked trout, wild trout, walleye, and yellow perch.